apache/spark/python/docs/source/user_guide/python_packaging.rst

 An end-to-end Docker example for deploying a standalone PySpark with ``SparkSession.builder`` and PEX can be found `here <https://github.com/criteo/cluster-pack/blob/master/examples/spark-with-S3/README.md>`_
-- it uses cluster-pack, a library on top of PEX that automatizes the the intermediate step of having to create & upload the PEX manually.
+- it uses cluster-pack, a library on top of PEX that automatizes the intermediate step of having to create & upload the PEX manually.